 However, this relationship is not guaranteed, and it’s possible that market reactions to lower rates may already have been priced in ahead of time.

-How Do Economic Data Crypto fundamental analysis?
+How Do Economic Data Crypto Fundamental Analysis?

 Economic indicators (such as inflation, GDP, unemployment, etc.) have both short-term and long-term effects on the cryptocurrency market.